Gabriella439/slides/namespaced-debruijn/slides.md

 * [Gabriel439/Morte - Issue #1](https://github.com/Gabriel439/Haskell-Morte-Library/issues/1)

-… and the discussion on that issue is where I devised this trick.
+… and the discussion on that issue is where I devised this trick

 # Capture-avoiding substitution

 A "capture-avoiding" substitution algorithm does not have "name capture" bugs

-One such algorithm is a "nameless" representation (a.k.a.
-De Bruijn indices)

 Capture-avoiding substitution algorithms typically fall into two categories:

-* Nameless representations

-  a.k.a.
-De Bruijn indices

-  This approach replace variable names with integers

 * Named representations

   This approach preserves variable names, but adds some unique suffix when name capture is detected

+* Nameless representations (i.e. De Bruijn indices)

+  This approach replace variable names with integers

 # De Bruijn indices